relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/08 - Cisco Enterprise Networking Management Platforms and APIs/main.md

 &nbsp;

 You can see in Example 8-1 that the response code for the request is 302.
 This indicates a redirect to the URL value in the Location header.
 Redirects like the one in Example 8-1 can occur with any API call within the Dashboard API, including POST, PUT, and DELETE.
 For GET calls, the redirect is specified through a 302 status code, and for any non-GET calls, the redirects are specified with 307 or 308 status codes.
 When you specify the **-I** option for **curl**, only the headers of the response are displayed to the user.
-At this point, you need to run the **curl** command again but this time specify the resource as https://n149.meraki.com/api/v0/organizations, remove the **-I** flag, and add a n Accept header to specify that the response to the call should be in JSON format.
+At this point, you need to run the **curl** command again but this time specify the resource as https://n149.meraki.com/api/v0/organizations, remove the **-I** flag, and add an Accept header to specify that the response to the call should be in JSON format.
 The command should look like this.

 &nbsp;